finos/FDC3/docs/agent-bridging/spec.md

 If the FDC3 API call underlying the request message includes a target (typically defined by an `app` argument, in the form of an AppIdentifier object) it is the responsibility of the Desktop Agent to copy that argument into the `meta.destination` field of the message and to ensure that it includes a `meta.destination.desktopAgent` value.
 If the target is provided in the FDC3 API call, but without a `meta.destination.desktopAgent` value, the Desktop Agent should assume that the call relates to a local application and does not need to send it to the bridge.

-Requests without a `meta.destination` field will be forwarded to all other agents by the bridge, which will also handle the collation of responses which quote the `meta.requestGuid`.
+Requests without a `meta.destination` field will be forwarded to all other agents by the bridge, which will also handle the collation of responses which quote the `meta.requestUuid`.

 #### Response Messages

-Response messages will be differentiated from requests by the presence of a `meta.responseGuid` field and MUST quote the `meta.requestGuid` that they are responding to.
+Response messages will be differentiated from requests by the presence of a `meta.responseUuid` field and MUST quote the `meta.requestUuid` that they are responding to.

 ```typescript
 {